donnaxnguyen/mock-planner/README.md

 ### Built With
 * HTML - View "index.html"
-* Creates a title, shows the Reset button, shows the set of instructions, shows the Save buttons, different rows of hours and text boxes, etc.
+* Creates a title, displays the Reset button, displays the set of instructions, displays the Save buttons, displays the different rows of hours and text boxes, etc.

 * CSS - View "style.css"
-*
-*
+* Styles the body and text, adds color to the hours, rows and save button, adds color to the borders.

 * Javascript - View "script.js"
 *